 The company and its subsidiaries also are occasionally involved in other legal actions, some of which assert claims for substantial amounts.
 These actions include, among others, putative class actions seeking certification of a state or national class.
-Such putative class actions have alleged, for example, improper reimbursement of medical providers paid under workers' compensation insurance policies, erroneous coding of municipal tax locations and excessive premium charges for uninsured motorist coverage.
+Such putative class actions have alleged, for example, excessive premium charges for uninsured motorist coverage.
 The company's insurance subsidiaries also are occasionally parties to individual actions in which extra-contractual damages, punitive damages or penalties are sought, such as claims alleging bad faith in the handling of insurance claims.

 On a quarterly basis, we review the outstanding lawsuits.
 Under current accounting guidance, we establish accruals for lawsuits when it is probable that a loss has been incurred and we can reasonably estimate its potential exposure.
 The company accounts for such probable and estimable losses, if any, through the establishment of legal expense reserves.
 Based on our quarterly review, we believe that our accruals for probable and estimable lawsuits are reasonable and that the amounts accrued do not have a material effect on our consolidated financial condition or results of operations.
 However, if any one or more of these cases results in a judgment against us or settlement for an amount that is significantly greater than the amount accrued, the resulting liability could have a material effect on the company's consolidated results of operations or cash flows.
-Based on our quarterly review, for any other matter for which the risk of loss is more than remote, we are unable to reasonably estimate the potential loss or establish a reasonable range of loss because each such matter is in the initial stage of its respective proceeding.
+Based on our quarterly review, for any other matter for which the risk of loss is more than remote, we are unable to reasonably estimate the potential loss or establish a reasonable range of loss because each such matter is in an early stage of its respective proceeding.